aansari10619-bit/youtube_revenue_predition/README.md

-⭐ YouTube Revenue Prediction – Machine Learning Project
+📊YouTube Revenue Prediction – Machine Learning Project

 Predict YouTube video ad-revenue using ML with Streamlit Deployment

-📌 **Project Overview**
+📌 Project Overview

 This project aims to **predict YouTube Ad Revenue** based on video-level performance metrics such as: